 If you need a new HVAC system for your Maryland or DC-area home, a heat pump is your most cost-effective choice.
 Because the weather in Maryland tends to be mild in comparison with other parts of the country, a heat pump, designed to use outdoor air to heat and cool your home, can eliminate the costs of installing two separate systems and still keep you comfortable year-round—keeping your energy bills down in the process!

-When you need heat pump installation in Maryland, there’s only one name you need to know—Michael Bonsby Heating & Air Conditioning!
+When you need heat pump installation in Maryland, there’s only one name you need to know—Michael Bonsby HVAC & Plumbing!
 We know how important it is to have a reliable heat pump that will last you for years—especially given how hot and sticky our summers can get.
 Our licensed, friendly HVAC technicians have been installing heat pumps in homes throughout Montgomery County, MD and NW Washington, DC for over 20 years.
 We offer competitive rates and financing options with approved credit, as well as free install estimates for all new heat pump installations.

 Why should you install a heat pump?

 Heat pumps are efficient because they don’t burn fuel to create heat.
 Instead, they use the principles of an air conditioner in both the summer (when they function as air conditioners) and in the winter.
 When you install a new heat pump, you could see:

 - Fewer repairs and maintenance issues in the near future

 - More even room temperatures